 Disney+ price increases: how to beat the hike

 Disney+ is once again shaking up its subscription fees.
-From 17 October 2024, viewers are looking at up to £24 extra on their bill over a year.
+From the end of this month, viewers are looking at paying extra on their bill over a year.

-Fortunately there are ways to save before that date – and after.
+Fortunately there are ways, even after the increase.
 Here’s everything you need to know.

 Disney+